gloveboxes/Create-a-Kotlin-Azure-Function-with-IntelliJ/README.md

 ![create new kotlin project](/resources/project-azure-functions-run.png)

+**TIP**: The function runs in the context of a local process called **func** on port 7071.
+Sometimes this process does not close properly.
+If this happens, then next time you run the function it will complain that port 7071 is already open.
+You need to close the **func** process manually from the task/process manager of your operating system.

 ## 9. <a name='PassinaparameterontheQueryString'></a>Pass in a parameter on the Query String

 In the browser add a name parameter to the query string.
 For example, http://localhost:7071/api/HttpTrigger-Kotlin?name=dave and you will see the webpage echos the value passed in for name.